-Iconoclasm ridden by John Allen wins the Chandler Macleod VOBIS Gold Star at Moonee Valley Racecourse on October 26, 2018 in Moonee Ponds, Australia.
-(Ross Holburt/Racing Photos)
+Iconoclasm ridden by Damien Oliver wins the Chandler Macleod VOBIS Gold Star at Moonee Valley Racecourse on October 25, 2019 in Moonee Ponds, Australia.
+(Brett Holburt/Racing Photos)

-The VOBIS Gold Premier Race Series got underway at The Valley on Friday, 26 October, with the VOBIS Gold Star taking centre stage in front of a record crowd on Manikato Stakes night.
+The VOBIS Gold Premier Race Series got underway under lights at The Valley on Friday, 25 October, with the Chandler Macleod VOBIS Gold Star (1500m) taking centre stage on Manikato Stakes night.

-However, it was the Darren Weir-trained favourite Iconoclasm with John Allen aboard who prevailed under lights, taking home a share in $150,000 in prizemoney and a further $30,000 in VOBIS bonuses.
+However, it was Danny O’Brian trained Iconoclasm with Damien Oliver aboard who secured the victory for the second year in a row, taking home a share in $150,000 in prizemoney and a further $30,000 in VOBIS bonuses.

-The Patrick Payne-trained Widgee Turf and outsider Nangawooka rounded out the placegetters in the first race of 18 to be showcased across metropolitan and country Victoria.
+Widgee Turf and the Bryan Dais trained Looks Like Elvis rounded out the placegetters in the first race of 18 to be showcased across metropolitan and country Victoria.

-The series rewards those who chose to breed, buy, own and race their horses in Victoria and is headlined by the introduction of The Showdown, a $1 million VOBIS Sires race for two-year-olds this year.
+The series rewards those who chose to breed, buy, own and race their horses in Victoria and is headlined by The Showdown, a $1 million VOBIS Sires race for two-year-olds and the $500,000 VOBIS Sires race for three-year-olds.
+Both races will form part of Victorian Owners and Breeders Raceday which will be held at Caulfield on Saturday, 18 April 2020.

-The next race of the series, the VOBIS Gold Eureka Stockade, will take place on Ballarat Cup Day, Saturday, 24 November and will offer a total of $180,000 in prizemoney and bonuses.
+The next race of the series, the VOBIS Gold Eureka Stockade, will take place on Ballarat Cup Day on Saturday, 23 November and will offer a total of $205,000 in prizemoney and bonuses.

-To view the full 2018-19 VOBIS Gold Premier Race Series or for further information on the VOBIS program, visit racingvictoria.com.au/vobis.
+To view the full 2019-20 VOBIS Gold Premier Race Series or for further information on the VOBIS program, visit www.racingvictoria.com.au/vobis.